basb227/MotionLib/README.md

 ```
 ![Result](img/transition.png)

-Under Motion/Config.hpp some macros are defined which can be used to change the motion behaviour.
+Under Motion/Config.hpp some macros are defined which can be used to change the motion behavior.

 The motion planner has a dimensionless setup, meaning that the inputs and resulting trajectories do not hold a context by definition (like [mm/s] or [rad/s]).
 The user of this library can define what the proper units would be based on the context of the application.

 ## TODO
-- Implement jerk constaints.
+- Implement jerk constraints.
-- STL independant for embedded applications (unique branch).
+- STL independent for embedded applications (unique branch).
 - Kinematics for advanced use-cases.
 - Implement relative positioning.
 - Add user defined final velocity condition.